Kinship Care and How it Relates to Foster Care in Virginia

 Child care

 If you need help paying for child care, subsidies are available to assist you.
 There are several ways you can qualify.
-One of the ways is if children's services are involved.
+One way is for children's services to be involved.

 CHIP

 You can apply for CHIP or Medicaid for children in your care for medical needs.
-Children in state custody will have medical benefits through the state as well.
+Children in state custody will also have medical benefits through the state.

 KinGAP